Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: Introduction

 \section{Introduction}

-Wireless caching is a promising concept to reduce the peak traffic and backhaul load, particularly for video content delivery \cite{6708492,9080557}.
-The concept stems from the \textit{content reuse property} of video streaming, i.e., users are likely to request the same video content.
-As such, saving popular content at the local small-cell base stations (SBSs) during the off-peak time or pushing them at user devices directly through broadcasting improves the network's throughput performance and user-perceived quality of experience (QoE) \cite{7807344, 8868117}.
+Wireless caching is a promising concept to reduce the peak traffic and the backhaul load, particularly for video content delivery \cite{6708492,6600983,9080557}.
+The caching concept originates from the \textit{content reuse property} of video streaming, i.e., users are likely to request the same video content.
+Thus saving popular content at the local small-cell base stations (SBSs) during the off-peak time or pushing them at user devices directly through broadcasting improves the network's throughput and coverage performance.
+Besides, it enhances the users' quality of experience (QoE) \cite{7807344,li2016trend}.

-Realizing the potential of wireless caching necessitates the optimization of several parameters.
-To do this, one can take advantage of a recently-emerged concept, namely \textit{federated learning} (FL).
+Realizing the potential of wireless caching necessitates optimizing several parameters.
+Under lack of sufficient prior knowledge, one can take advantage of a recently-emerged concept, namely \textit{federated learning} (FL).
 FL enables several partners to jointly learn the parameters of a specific model in a distributed manner, i.e., without requiring any data exchange \cite{article201602}.
-Thus, using FL largely reduces the amount of data that should be uploaded via the wireless uplink channel.
-Besides, FL maintains the benefits of reacting cognitively to the mobile communication environment and conditions of cellular networks, as well as preserving personal data privacy \cite{lim2019federated}.
+Thus, using FL strongly reduces the amount of data uploaded via the wireless uplink channel.
+Besides, FL maintains the benefits of cognitive- and swift reaction to the mobility and other characteristics of cellular networks, as well as preserving personal data privacy \cite{lim2019federated}.
+Besides, the FL concept is a widespread tool for wireless edge network optimization \cite{lim2019federated,yang2019scheduling,zhu2018low,li2020federated,9292468}, due to the following three reasons: (i) The ever-increasing number of devices in the internet of things (IoT) generate an enormous amount of data at the network edge.
+That entails an enabling technology and efficient approaches for \textit{sensitive data management and utilization} in wireless edge network; (ii) With the computation- and storage constraints of increasingly complex edge networks, conventional network optimization approaches built on static models perform poorly in modeling dynamic networks; (iii) Conventional machine learning-based approaches can optimize decision-making through interactions with the dynamic environment.
+However, such methods require user data as input, which might be sensitive or inaccessible in nature due to regulatory constraints.
+Thus FL is an enabling technology for resource-constrained network optimization (concerning computation and storage resources), and for bringing intelligence to the wireless edge network.